lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 This is another beautiful SOLID design principle, coined by Uncle Bob on his classic Clean Code book, which prevents someone from changing already tried and tested code.

+> The key benefit of this design principle is that already tried and tested code is not touched which means they won’t break.

 The key benefit of this design principle is that already tried and tested code is not touched which means they won’t break.
 Here is a Java code example which violates the Open Closed Design Principle of Programming:

 ![](3.jpg)